AdobeDocs/platform-learn.en/help/platform/use-case-playbooks/create-and-publish-a-playbook-instance.md

 ---
 title: Create and publish playbook instances
-description: Learn how to create an publish an instance of a Use Case Playbook.
+description: Learn how to create and publish an instance of a Use Case Playbook.
 feature: Playbooks
 role: Developer, User
 level: Beginner